SergeoLacruz/inventree-supplier-sync/README.md

 Parts are excluded from the synchronisation if:

-- the part is no active
+- the part is not active
-- the part is no purchasable
+- the part is not purchasable
 - the category of the part is excluded.

 Because there is no "purchasable" flag on categories we use metadata to exclude it.